-Utilisation of data to understand coastal processes
+Utilisation of RCMP data to understand coastal processes

 SCOPAC awards a contribution of £1,000 towards research projects which use Regional Coastal Monitoring Programme data

-This SCOPAC initiative is to demonstrate the value of ongoing capture and use of freely available datasets from the Monitoring Programmes.
-The South-east Regional Coastal Monitoring Programme was the first region to be set up in 2002 with the South-west Regional Coastal Monitoring Programme following in 2006.
+The objective of this SCOPAC initiative is to demonstrate the value of ongoing capture and use of freely available datasets from the Regional Coastal Monitoring Programmes (RCMP).
+The Southeast RCMP was the first region to be set up in 2002, with the Southwest RCMP following in 2006.
 Both are now providing datasets which reveal invaluable insight into decadal changes in coastal processes.

-Sandown Bay Coastal Process Study (2019)
+Sandown Bay Coastal Process Study 2018

 Sandown Bay is a popular tourist and amenity beach stretching 8.2 km along the south-east coast of the Isle of Wight.
-Due to recent concern regarding low beach levels and erosion along this frontage, SCOPAC awarded the ‘improved utilisation of data fund’ to the Isle of Wight Council for a small-scale desktop study to be undertaken by the Eastern Solent Coastal Partnership (ESCP).
+Due to recent concern regarding low beach levels and erosion along this frontage, SCOPAC awarded the Isle of Wight Council £1,000 for a small-scale desktop study to be undertaken by the Easter Solent Coastal Partnership (ESCP).

-Cakeham Coastal Process Study (2015)
+Cakeham Coastal Process Study 2015

 This coastal process report has been prepared by the Eastern Solent Coastal Partnership on behalf of Cakeham Manor Estate, summarising evolution of the coastline and the data available for monitoring coastal change.
 The report explores whether any additional data collection is required for: